Ketamine Infusion Therapy for Chronic Pain

 Frequently Asked Questions

-Will I be asleep or unconscious?
-No. Sub-anesthetic doses do not cause unconsciousness.
-You will be awake and aware throughout, though you may notice mild perceptual effects that resolve when the infusion ends.
+Sub-anesthetic doses don't cause unconsciousness.
+You'll be awake and aware the entire time, though you may notice mild perceptual effects that fade when the infusion ends.
+Many patients rest comfortably and some even sleep lightly during the session.

 Schedule a Ketamine Consultation